 The exact cause of asthma is not known, but it likely involves a combination of environmental and genetic factors, involving the genes related to the immune system or how the lungs and airways function.

 When asthma is associated with allergies, the disease is referred to as allergic asthma or allergy-induced asthma.
 Allergic asthma can run in families, supporting the role of genetic factors.
 The underlying problem lies in a heightened immune response.
 The airways are very sensitive to allergens and the immune system sees the allergen as harmful and overreacts.
 The muscles around the airways tighten, and the tissues lining the airways swell and make extra mucus.

 Substances that directly irritate the lining of the airways can also trigger asthma.
 Asthma caused by breathing irritating or toxic chemicals encountered on the job is called occupational asthma.
 Exercise-induced asthma is caused by rigorous physical activity.

 Symptoms of asthma are due to an oversensitivity and overreaction of the lungs to certain triggers, resulting in inflammation and swelling of the airways.

-Asthma triggers vary from person to person, as well as season to season:
+Asthma triggers vary from person to person, as well as season to season, and can include:

 What are the risk factors for asthma?